Google introduced Performance Max campaigns towards the end of 2021 and they took the world by storm, particularly for eCommerce stores.

 If you want to run your ads on all of these platforms then you will need to provide Google with the following assets:

-Google will then use your assets to produce an ad dependent on where it is being placed.
+Google’s alogrithm will then use your assets to produce an ad dependent on where it is being placed, with the aim to deliver the ads to the most relevant audience and placements that are likely to achieve the advertiser’s goals.

 The difference between Performance Max and Standard Shopping campaigns is as follows: